OutSystems Announces COVID-19 Community Response Program - Building 20 Apps to Help Fight Virus Globally

 Any OutSystems community member can submit their ideas.
 The OutSystems Community will vote for the ideas they believe will have the most impact.
 All ideas submitted will be evaluated by the OutSystems team, and up to 20 ideas that meet the project criteria will be selected for development.

-More information can be found on the COVID-10 Community Response Program webpage.
+More information can be found on the COVID-19 Community Response Program webpage.

 About OutSystems